Higher Lie characters and cyclic descent extension on conjugacy classes: Introduction

+The role of hooks in the study of cyclic descent extensions is explained in Section~\ref{sec:hooks}.
+In particular, a necessary and sufficient criterion for Schur-positive sets to carry a cyclic descent extension (Lemma~\ref{lem:21}) is proved in Subsection~\ref{sec:hook_criterion}.
+Using this criterion, the proof of Theorem~\ref{thm:main} is reduced to Proposition~\ref{prop:divisibility} (divisibility) and Theorem~\ref{t:main_hook-alternating2} (non-negativity).
+Proposition~\ref{prop:divisibility} is proved in Subsection~\ref{sec:divisibility}.

+The proof of Theorem~\ref{t:main_hook-alternating2}, stating the non-negativity of the coefficients of $M_\lambda(x)/(1+x)$ whenever this quotient is a polynomial, spans Sections~\ref{sec:distinct}, \ref{sec:cycles} and~\ref{sec:Witt}: the case of more than one cycle length is considered in Section~\ref{sec:distinct}; the case of $n$-cycles is considered in Section~\ref{sec:cycles}; and the case of cycle type $(r^s)$ with $s>1$ is considered in Section~\ref{sec:Witt}.
+In the case of more than one cycle length, non-negativity is proved using a factorization of the associated higher Lie character (Lemma~\ref{lem:distinct}).
+In the case of $n$-cycles, combining a combinatorial formula for inner products with a variant of the Witt transform proves unimodality of the sequence of hook-multiplicities (Proposition~\ref{prop:s=1_unimodal}).
+This, in turn, implies the desired non-negativity of the quotient.

-The rest of the paper is organized as follows.
-Necessary background, including a cyclic analogue of Gessel-Reutenauer Theorem, is given in Section~\ref{sec:background}.
-A criterion for Schur-positive sets to carry a cyclic descent extension is proved in Section~\ref{sec:hooks}.
-Using this criterion, the proof of Theorem~\ref{thm:main} is reduced to proving Theorem~\ref{main_hook-alternating}.
-The latter theorem is then proved in Section~\ref{sec:Witt}.
-This is done in two phases.
-In Subsection~\ref{sec:e} we provide an explicit expression for the coefficients of $(1+x)M_r(x,y)$, see Proposition~\ref{prop:e_i_formuli} below.
-This expression is used in Subsection~\ref{sec:Witt-subsec} to obtain a product formula for the bivariate polynomial $1+(1+x)M_r(x,y)$, and to deduce Theorem~\ref{main_hook-alternating}.
-See Subsection~\ref{sec:outline} for a more detailed outline of the proof.
-The proof of Theorem~\ref{thm:main} is then completed in Section~\ref{sec:proof_main}.
-Section~\ref{sec:final} concludes the paper with final remarks and open problems.
+In Section~\ref{sec:Witt} we lift the $n$-cycle result to the case of cycle type $(r^s)$ with $s>1$.
+In Subsection~\ref{sec:e} we provide an explicit expression for the coefficients of $(1+x)M_r(x,y)$, see Theorem~\ref{prop:e_i_formuli}.
+This expression is used to obtain a product formula for the bivariate polynomial $1+(1+x)M_r(x,y)$ in Subsection~\ref{sec:prod}, and to deduce Theorem~\ref{t:main_hook-alternating2} in Subsection~\ref{sec:nn}.

+Additional results are presented in Section~\ref{sec:final}.
+In Subsection~\ref{remarks_on_s=1} it is shown that Lemma~\ref{lem:char_eval_cycles} and Theorem~\ref{prop:e_i_formuli} imply well-known combinatorial identities.
+In Subsection~\ref{sec:Cellini} it is shown that the natural approach does not provide a cyclic descent extension for conjugacy classes in $S_n$.
+Palindromicity of the hook-multiplicity generating function $M_{(r^s)}(x)$ is studied in Subsection~\ref{sec:palindrom}.